Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Introduction

 \section{Introduction}

 With the increasing integration of complex autonomous systems, such as autonomous vehicles, robotics, and smart grids, into safety-critical scenarios, guaranteeing their operational safety and reliability has become a paramount challenge in modern control engineering.
-Fundamentally, verifying whether a dynamical system adheres to such specifications can be formulated and analyzed as a problem of reachability verification.
-For instance, collision avoidance is equivalent to verifying that the system's state trajectory will never reach an unsafe state set representing obstacles.
-Similarly, task completion corresponds to guaranteeing that the system state will eventually reach a target set with expected behaviors.
+Fundamentally, verifying whether a dynamical system satisfies these operational specifications can be framed as a reachability problem.
+For instance, collision avoidance equates to ensuring that state trajectories never enter an unsafe set, while task completion corresponds to guaranteeing that the system eventually reaches a designated target set.

-Historically, the problem of reachability verification has been extensively studied under the assumption that an exact model of the dynamical system is available.
-Prominent approaches in this direction include set-propagation methods using zonotopes, such as work by \cite{alanwar2023data} and their variants; backward reachability analysis based on Hamilton-Jacobi-Isaacs (HJI) equations as explored by \cite{herbert2019reachability}; and verification via the construction of barrier certificates through Sum-of-Squares (SOS) optimization techniques introduced by \cite{prajna2007convex}.
-Despite their theoretical soundness, the prerequisite of a precisely known model is often a prohibitive bottleneck in practice.
-For many real-world systems, deriving a model from first principles is either infeasible due to unknown physical mechanisms, or yields a high-fidelity model that is computationally intractable for formal analysis.
+Historically, reachability verification problem has been extensively studied under the assumption that a precise dynamical model is available.
+Prominent approaches include set-propagation methods using zonotopes \citep{alanwar2023data}, backward reachability analysis via Hamilton-Jacobi-Isaacs (HJI) equations \citep{herbert2019reachability}, and verification via the construction of barrier certificates through Sum-of-Squares (SOS) optimization techniques \citep{prajna2007convex}.
+However, this reliance on precise analytical models presents a severe practical limitation.
+Deriving models from first principles for complex real-world systems is often either impossible due to unknown dynamics, or results in models too computationally intractable for formal analysis.
 This fundamental gap between model-based theory and the realities of complex engineering systems has spurred a paradigm shift to data-driven approaches, which aim to infer system properties directly from observed data, bypassing the identification of an explicit model.